 - A small amount of antibiotics (for general infections)

 - Back-up refills for your prescription medications

-- Basic first aid, like bandages, antiseptic wipes, and ibuprofen for pain relief and reducing fever
+- Bandages, antiseptic wipes, and ibuprofen for pain relief and reducing fever

 - Spare glasses (if you wear them)

 - Cash and a few dollars in change

 The next item to have on hand in an emergency is a thorough First Aid Kit.
 When medical attention is needed during a disaster, a good First Aid Kit can be the difference between life and death.
 These are just the basics, so you may want to add more depending on your specific needs.
 For optimal first aid preparedness, keep one at home, in your car, and know where the first aid stations are at your work.